philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 But good HTML means so much more than just valid markup.

 Good HTML is good because it provides meaning to your content and structure to your CSS.
 It interacts predictably with your APIs and conforms to your established conventions.
 It's easy to maintain and easy to scale as your application grows.
-In short, good HTML makes our lives as developers easier, not harder.
+In short, good HTML makes your life as developers easier, not harder.

-HTML Inspector aims to help you and your team write the kind of markup you *want* to be writing.
+[HTML Inspector](https://github.com/philipwalton/html-inspector) aims to help you and your team write the kind of markup you *want* to be writing.
 It's a code quality tool that is completely customizable, so you can take what you like and change what you don't.
 It's also extensible and pluggable, making it possible to write your own rules that enforce your chosen conventions.

 In this article I'll try to answer some basic questions you may be asking: How does HTML Inspector work?
-Why should you use it?
+Why should I use it?
 And how is it different than what's already out there?

-If you want to learn more about the specifics of the API or how to write you own rules, please check out the [documentation](http://philipwalton.github.io/html-inspector/) or the [project repo](https://github.com/philipwalton/html-inspector/).
+If you want to learn more about [configuring HTML Inspector](https://github.com/philipwalton/html-inspector#configuring-html-inspector) or how to [write you own rules](https://github.com/philipwalton/html-inspector#writing-your-own-rules), please check out the [Github repo](http://philipwalton.github.io/html-inspector).

 ## How it Works?